 (Silhouette also has a vector point editor tool so you can reshape and clean up traced images.)

 The basic free version of Silhouette Studio software has its limitations, however.
 You cannot import SVG files using the free version (the paid upgrade is required.)
 Likewise, you cannot save designs you have created as SVG files to share with friends.
+The only vector file format you can use with the free version of Silhouette Studio is DXF.
+This format has its limitations but there are tools available to help you convert images to DXF.

 So unlike Cricut, Silhouette’s tiered software packages means that tutorial videos are going to exclude some users.
 Frustrating!
 For those curious, the different levels tiers of Silhouette Studio are: